pypy/pypy.org/posts/2022/06/record-known-result.rst

 make up the interpreter.
 Both the special functions as well as the decorators are part of the `rpython.rlib.jit` library.

+One thing I want to stress here at the beginning is that all these hints, and everything I talk about in the rest of the blog post, is needed by the people that are working on the RPython code that makes up the PyPy Python interpreter (or other languages implemented in RPython).
+"Regular" Python code that just runs on PyPy does not need these hints, and in fact cannot use them.

 The ``@elidable`` Decorator
 ---------------------------